Storage account overview

 General-purpose storage accounts may be configured for either of the following performance tiers:

 - A standard performance tier for storing blobs, files, tables, queues, and Azure virtual machine disks.
+For more information about scalability targets for standard storage accounts, see Scalability targets for standard storage accounts.

 Access tiers for block blob data